fastcatai/polyp-detection-efficientdet/README.md

 ## Return Format

-Our annotation tool is expecting a the following JSON format for the predicted bounding boxes.
+Our annotation tool is expecting the following JSON format for the predicted bounding boxes.

 ````
 [